 Clearly his decision-making left a lot to be desired.
 First off, he was wandering through a maze.
 Never a good start.
 The Minotaur.
 The Shining.
 Nothing good ever happened in mazes.

 Yet, here he was wandering through one right now, guided by a strange old man he’d met at a pub.
 Why would anyone follow a complete stranger into a maze in a foreign land?
 Especially a guy that limped with a little crooked wooden can and wore in eye patch and went on and on about ancient rites and rituals and something about the old ones.

-Apparently, it was the sort of thing he would does, because here was, drifting towards his ultimate demise and wondering how he ended up there.
+Apparently, it was the sort of thing he would does, because here he was, drifting towards his ultimate demise and wondering how he ended up there.
 And now, of course, the wolves howling.
 And the mist.
 And the full moon.
 None of this suggested that things were going to turn out well.

 So it did not surprise him at all when they had reached the center of the maze, and the old man had transformed into a werewolf or a tentacled Cthulhu or whatever.
 It didn’t really matter what it was.
 Suffice to say that he’d once again found himself leaving a pub or bar or roadside moonshine stand and ending up in an unhappy situation.
 One that he’d reflect on later and feel a deep-seeded feeling of existential dissatisfaction.

 The old man completed his transformation into some sort of horrific creature that should have stuck fear into his heart.
 But really, this sort of thing happened all the time.

 So here was the part, where he would flee.
 He started to run, but his heart really wasn’t into it.
 He’d likely need a lot of coffee and ibuprofen tomorrow.